 So how do you optimize in-store product availability?
 There are two places to take action:

-Replenishment from DC to store: sending the right products to the right stores at the right time
+Replenishment from DC to shop: sending the right products to the right stores at the right time

 Refilling from stock room to sales floor: ensuring your sales floor is as high performing as possible.